nicehash/NiceHashMiner-Archived/README.md

 If you would like to manually configure intensity parameters for your three video cards (Quark algorithm):
 > Set ExtraLaunchParameters to "-i 19,19,19" under Algorithms item that has Name "quark" for group with Name "NVIDIA5.x" or "NVIDIA3.x".

+# <a name="troubleshooting"></a> Troubleshooting

+My NVIDIA video card(s) is/are not detected.
+> Make sure to install official NVIDIA drivers from here: http://www.nvidia.com/Download/index.aspx